interdiscipline/lockup/FIST_BUMP.md

 <img src="http://lockupgem.com/github_host/adventure_time_fist_bump.gif" width="450" height="253" alt="Fist Bump!" />

+* Thanks to Maxim Filippov (https://github.com/maksimf) for the autofocus input.
 * Thanks to Marc van Hoof (https://github.com/mvanh) for adding support for Rails Credentials.
 * Thanks to Nathan Broadbent (https://github.com/ndbroadbent) for finding an issue when the `HTTP_USER_AGENT` header is missing.
 * Thanks (again) to Dan Rabinowitz (https://github.com/danrabinowitz) for adding support for customizing the length of the cookie.